 Beans, glorious beans!
 Second only to the tomato as the most popular home garden crop, bean seeds can be saved for the following season’s garden.
 Originating in southern Mexico, Guatemala, Honduras and Costa Rica, beans are generally classified by their growth habit and nearly all varieties may be saved via seed for future use.

 Any number of vegetable and fruit seeds may be salvaged from the parent plant for future sowing; however, tomatoes, peppers, beans and peas are the simplest, requiring no special treatment before storing.
 This is because bean plants and the like are self-pollinating.
-When encountering plants that cross-pollinate, the strain of the seed may become tainted from a different cultivar miles away, resulting in a seed that is less desirable than the parent plant.
+When encountering plants that cross-pollinate, you should be aware that the seeds may result in plants unlike the parent plant.

 Seeds taken from cucumbers, melons, squash, pumpkins and gourds are all cross-pollinated by insects, which may affect the quality of the successive plants grown from these seeds.